shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-In fact, we can do the same for the size and the transparaency of the stars, i.e., either sample values from a predefined set (e.g., random sizes) or let it correlate with some feature (e.g., transparency proportional to the radius).
-Adding multiple layers of halo effect also helps with introducing the illusion of a vibrant galayx.
+In fact, we can do the same for the size and the transparency of the stars, i.e., either sample values from a predefined set (e.g., random sizes) or let it correlate with some feature (e.g., transparency proportional to the radius).
+Adding multiple layers of halo effect also helps with introducing the illusion of a vibrant galaxy.

 ```r
 ggplot(sprial_arms, aes(x = x, y = y)) +